luexp/luexp/README.md

 Hi there! 👋
 My name is **Luigi Espasiano**, a physician-entrepreneur combining medical expertise, data science, and business insights to solve real-world problems in healthcare.
 I have 8 years of clinical experience and 3 years of in healthcare startups.

-In addition to my clinical background, completed several advanced courses on Machine Learning and Data Science.
+In addition to my clinical background, I completed several advanced courses on Machine Learning and Data Science.

 🌍 Based in: Rome, Italy
 📫 Reach me at: [luigi.espasiano@gmail.com](mailto:luigi.espasiano@gmail.com)